Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The inclusion and intersection properties

 The Torelli subgroup $\mathcal{T}_g$ is further described by Kreck \cite{Kr79} through another short exact sequence, which we now recall.
 Let $\Sigma:\pi_n(\SO(n)) \to \pi_n(\SO(n+1))$ be the map associated to the natural inclusion homomorphism $\SO(n) \hookrightarrow \SO(n+1)$.
 Building up on results of Haefliger \cite{Haef}, Kreck \cite{Kr79} proved that there is a short exact sequence

 where $\Theta_{2n+1}$ is the group of homotopy $(2n+1)$-spheres up to $h$-cobordism, which is a finite abelian group after the work of Kervaire and Milnor \cite{KM}.

-Recall that the capping homomorphism $\kappa_b: \Map(W_g^b) \to \Map(W_g)$ is induced by attaching a disk to every boundary component of $W_g^b$.
-In the special case when $b=1$, a result of Kreck (see \cite[Lemma 1.1]{Kr20} for a proof) shows that $\kappa_1$ is an isomorphism.
-Next, the existence of the capping homomorphism implies the following:
+Recall that the capping homomorphism $\kappa_b: \Map(W_g^b) \to \Map(W_g)$ is the surjective homomorphism induced by attaching a disk to every boundary component of $W_g^b$.
+The kernel of $\kappa_b$ is generated by the twists along the boundary spheres of $W_g^b$, by a result of Kreck (see \cite[Lemma 1.1]{Kr20} for a proof.
+In the special case when $b=1$, a result of Kreck (see also \cite[Lemma 1.1]{Kr20}) $\kappa_1$ is an isomorphism.
+By making repeated use of the capping homomorphism, we deduce: